kyma-project/hydroform/provision/examples/kind/README.md

 ## Overview

 This example shows you how to use Hydroform to provision a Kind cluster.
+## Prerequisites
+To provision a Kind cluster you need Docker with memory settings configured to support the cluster you want to run.
 ## Installation

 ### Configure Kind